 Level 1 inputs are unadjusted quoted prices in active markets for identical unrestricted assets or liabilities that are accessible by the Plan at the measurement date.
-Instruments classified as Level 1 include investments in common and preferred stocks, mutual funds, interest-bearing cash, U.S. Government obligations and certain bonds, debentures and notes.
+Instruments classified as Level 1 include investments in common stocks, mutual funds and interest-bearing cash.

 Level 2 inputs are inputs other than quoted prices in active markets included within Level 1 that are either directly or indirectly observable at the reporting date for the asset or liability for substantially the full term of the asset or liability.
 Level 2 inputs include quoted prices for similar assets or liabilities in active markets and quoted prices for identical or similar assets or liabilities in markets that are not active.
-Instruments classified as Level 2 include investments in a stable value common/collective trust and certain bonds, debentures and notes.
-The Plan utilizes the market approach in determining the fair value of certain of its bonds, debentures and notes, using quoted market prices and estimates of current rates available for similar issues with similar maturities.
+The Plan holds no Level 2 investments.

 Level 3 inputs are prices or valuation techniques for the asset or liability that require inputs that are both significant to the fair value measurement and unobservable (i.e., supported by little or no market activity).
 Unobservable inputs reflect the Plan's own assumptions about the assumptions that market participants would use in pricing the asset or liability (including assumptions about risk).
-The Plan holds no level 3 investments.
+The Plan holds no Level 3 investments.

-The following tables summarize the Plan's investments that are measured at fair value on a recurring basis at December 31, 2014 and 2013:
+The following tables summarize the Plan's investments that are measured at fair value on a recurring basis at December 31, 2018 and 2017.